-Path Length: Figure 13 plots the probability distribution function for the pairwise path length between nodes in different LCC snapshots for G+ and a snapshot of Twitter (TW-Con).
-We observe that roughly 99% of the pairwise paths between G+ users are between 2 to 7 hops long and roughly 70% of them are 4 or 5 hops.
-The diameter of the G+ graph has increased from 17 hops (in April) to 21 hops (in July of 2013).
-The two visibly detectable changes in this feature of G+ graph as a result of its growth are: (i) a small decrease in typical path length (from April 2012 to July 2013), and (ii) the increase of its diameter in the same period.
-Table VIII summarizes the average and mode path length, the diameter and the efficient diameter [42] (i.e., 90 percentile of pairwise path length) for the G+ network (using LCC-Jul13), Twitter (using TW-Con) and a Facebook snapshot from [26].
-We observe that G+ and Facebook network exhibit similar average and mode path length but Facebook has a much longer diameter.
+Fig. 13 plots the probability distribution function for the pairwise path length between nodes in different LCC snapshots for G+ and a snapshot of Twitter (TW-Con).
+We observe that roughly 99% of the pairwise paths between G+ users are between 2-7 hops long and roughly 70% of them are 4 or 5 hops.
+The diameter of the G+ graph has increased from 17 hops (in April) to 21 hops (in July 2013).
+The two visibly detectable changes in this feature of G+ graph as a result of its growth are: 1) a small decrease in typical path length (from April 2012 to July 2013); and 2) the increase of its diameter in the same period.
+Table VII summarizes the average and mode path length, the diameter, and the efficient diameter [43] (i.e., 90 percentile of pairwise path length) for the G+ network (using LCC-Jul13), Twitter (using TW-Con), and a Facebook snapshot from [26].
+We observe that G+ and Facebook network exhibit similar average and mode path length, but Facebook has a much longer diameter.
 This could be due to the fact that the size of Facebook network is roughly one order of magnitude larger than G+ LCC.
 Twitter has the shortest average and mode path length and diameter among the three.
-We conjecture that this difference is due to the lack of restriction in the maximum number of friends in Twitter
+We conjecture that this difference is due to the lack of restriction in the maximum number of friends in Twitter that leads to many shortcuts in the Twitter network.